-1. The HYVE Protocol; it enables self-verifiable tasks, whether that be a digital action (e.g., download, sign up, do a particular task in an app, etc.), and second of all, it allows robots to work with one another.
+1. The HYVE Protocol; enables self-verifiable tasks, whether that be a digital action (e.g., download, sign up, do a particular task in an app, etc.), and second of all, it allows robots to work with one another.

-2. HYVES; they are self-governed organizations or, in simple terms, decentralized startups.
+2. HYVES; are self-governed organizations or, in simple terms, decentralized startups.
 Anyone can get together with anyone and just solve tasks together, take votes, add new people, etc.

-3. Open Infrastructure; we're opening up the ecosystem and allowing every platform to just build on top of our infrastructure while they focus on their own niches.
+3. Open Infrastructure; we're opening up the ecosystem and allowing every platform to just build on top of our infrastructure while they focus on their niches.

 Lastly, HYVE is multi-chain.
 Right from the first iteration, we will support BSC and ETH with plans to already integrate Stacks, Fantom and Solana.